Fire and rescue services

 Full travel advice: Local contacts

 Terrorist attacks have occurred in Tajikistan.
 Tajik security forces have prevented many more.
-This includes at least 12 planned attacks since January 2017.
+Terrorists may attack anywhere at any time, with little or no warning.

 To stay safe: